-Unlike many other loyalty programs, Avios redemptions on the total mileage flown.
+Avios redemptions on British Airways themselves depend on the total mileage flown.
 There are also multiple charts used, depending on the operating carrier of the flights.

 The below chart is used for redemptions on British Airways, Aer Lingus, Iberia, and Vueling:

 Off-peak pricing only applies on certain periods of the year dictated by the above-mentioned airlines.
 You can find the latest off-peak pricing calendars here.